iPaaS Tools: Comparison of iPaaS Solutions

 DreamFactory

-DreamFactory iPaaS was designed to be the fastest, securest way to integrate data and applications on the web, cloud, or ground.
+DreamFactory was designed to be the fastest, securest way to integrate data and applications on the web, cloud, or ground.
 The most unique feature of DreamFactory is its ability to automate the REST API creation process, so you can develop, publish, and manage APIs in a matter of minutes.
 DreamFactory offers the following features: live API docs, support for SFTP, SOAP, e-mail, deep SQL, an MQTT connector for IoT endpoints, compliance with standards (like GDPR, HIPAA, CCPA, etc.), role-based access control (RBAC), flexible support for popular enterprise authentication solutions, and a great deal more.
 Offering both cloud-based and on-premise versions, you’re free to choose the solution that best fits your company needs.
 Learn more about DreamFactory here.

 Dell Boomi